-5 Foods You Didn’t Know Are Bad for Your Teeth
+5 Foods You Didn’t Know Are Bad for Your Oral Health

-5 foods you didn’t know are bad for your teeth dentist leichhardt
+5 foods you didnt know are bad for your teeth

-A good oral hygiene routine goes a long way in maintaining a healthy smile.
+Maintaining optimal oral hygiene is crucial for your oral health and healthy smile.
 But being mindful of what you eat and drink is just as important.

-The foods and drinks that we consume everyday contribute significantly to both the health and appearance of our teeth.
+The daily foods and drinks contribute significantly to our teeth’ health and appearance.

-It’s no secret that softdrinks, lollies and ice cream are no good for our teeth.
-But below, your dentist Leichhardt will be sharing with you 5 foods that are bad for your teeth.
+It’s no secret that soft drinks, lollies and ice cream are unsuitable for our teeth.
+But below, your dentist Leichhardt, will be sharing 5 unsuspecting foods that could compromise your oral health:

-We tend to think of diet softdrinks as a healthy option.
-Unfortunately, this is not the case – not for your overall health and not for your teeth!
+We tend to think of diet soft drinks as a healthy option.
+Unfortunately, this is not the case – not for your overall health or oral health!

-Softdrinks and their sugar-free counterparts both cause several damages to our teeth, especially when consumed in big amounts.
+Soft drinks and their sugar-free counterparts both cause damage to our teeth, especially when consumed in significant amounts.

 If it can break down layers of heavy metals, you can only imagine the destruction it can cause to the soft tooth enamel.

-Consuming acidic drinks from time to time, paired with a good dental hygiene routine is fine.
-But, water, the healthiest choice of drink, should be your go-to beverage.
+Consuming acidic drinks occasionally and having an excellent oral health hygiene routine is fine.
+But water, the healthiest choice of drink, should be your go-to beverage.

 #2.
 Popcorn

 We like settling for a Netflix binge with freshly popped popcorn.
-But, it’s important to know the damages that popcorn can do to your teeth and ensure you consume it cautiously.
+But it’s essential to know the damage that popcorn can do to your teeth and ensure you consume it cautiously for oral health.

 Corn kernels are HARD.
 One hard bite can crack or chip your teeth!
-Their fine, shell-like layers also promote tooth decay because of how easily they become stuck in between your gums and teeth.
+Their fine, shell-like layers also promote tooth decay because they become easily stuck between your gums and teeth.

 Flossing after eating popcorn minimises the damage, and of course, be mindful of those rock-like kernels!